Porgy and Bess (film): Filming

 The change of directors was stressful for Dandridge who, according to her manager, had ended an affair with Preminger when she became pregnant and he insisted she have an abortion.
 According to the director, he had ended his relationship with the actress because he was neither willing to marry her nor deal with her unstable emotions.
 In any event, Dandridge was unhappy and lacked self-assurance, especially when the director began to criticize her performance.

-Preminger objected to the stylized sets and elaborate costumes - "You've got a two-dollar whore in a two-thousand-dollar dress," he admonished Goldwyn.
+Preminger objected to the stylized sets and elaborate costumes – "You've got a two-dollar whore in a two-thousand-dollar dress", he admonished Goldwyn.
 He also wanted Previn to provide orchestrations favoring jazz rather than symphony, but the producer wanted the film to look and sound as much like the original Broadway production he had admired as possible.
 He grudgingly agreed to allow the director to film the picnic sequence on Venice Island near Stockton, but for the most part, Preminger felt his creative instincts were stifled.
 Only in the area of actual filming did he exert complete control by shooting as little extra footage as possible so Goldwyn couldn't tamper with the film once it was completed.

 Principal photography ended on December 16, 1958.
 Columbia executives were unhappy with the film, particularly its downbeat ending, and one suggested it be changed to allow Porgy to walk.
 Goldwyn, however, was determined it be as faithful to its source, going so far as to insist it be described as an "American folk opera" rather than a "musical" in all advertising.

 Release

 Theatrical exhibition

 Columbia Pictures won a bidding contest for the rights to distribute the film, with Goldwyn retaining approval over advertising and exhibition.

 Porgy and Bess opened on a reserved-seat basis at the Warner Theatre in New York City on June 24, 1959, and the Carthay Circle Theater in Los Angeles on July 5.
 Shortly after opening in Atlanta in early August, its run was cancelled after angering Black viewers, and despite the Atlanta Journal accusing Goldwyn of censoring his own film, Goldwyn pulled the film from several other areas nationwide as well.

-In August, it was the fourth highest-grossing film in the United States.
-It remained in fourth place in September and October and moved up to second in November, before falling to sixth in December and fifth in January 1960.
-Despite being high up in the box office charts for seven months, it only earned back half its $7 million cost in the United States and Canada.
+In August 1959, Porgy and Bess was the fourth highest-grossing film in the United States.
+It remained in fourth place in September and October.
+It moved up to second in November, before falling to sixth in December and fifth in January 1960.
+Despite being high up in the box office charts for seven months, the film only earned back half its $7 million cost in the United States and Canada.

 It was the first English-language musical shown in Germany in its original version with subtitles, rather than the standard practice of dubbing and, despite American musicals generally not doing well in Europe, it was a hit in Germany and Switzerland.